Public Health in China

 - IPD study abroad fellowship application deadline: March 1

-- $5,300 tuition fee covers courses, HTH health insurance, and excursions
+- $5,520 tuition fee covers courses and excursions

-- $2,500 round trip airfare to Beijing, China (students book their own airfare; rates vary)
+- $2,500 for international airfare to Beijing, China (students book their own airfare; rates vary)

 - $200 for books and supplies

-- $2,000 for discretionary expenses, including meals, transportation, and moderate personal travel (for significant personal travel, estimate an additional $500-$1,000)
+- $2,000 for discretionary expenses, including meals, transportation, personal expenses, and incidentals

-Host institution: Founded in 1898, Peking University, colloquially known as “Beida,” was the first formally established modern national university of China.
-With over 30,000 students, of which seven percent are international students, Peking University is a premiere institution for education and research, particularly in natural and social sciences.
+Founded in 1898, Peking University, or “Beida,” was the first formally established modern national university of China.
+With over 30,000 students, of which seven percent are international students, Peking University is a premier institution for education and research, particularly in natural and social sciences.
 It is frequently ranked as one of the best universities in China.
-The campus is located in northwest Beijing, in the Haidian district, which is concentrated with many well-known colleges and universities.
+The campus is located in northwest Beijing, in the Haidian district, which has a concentration of many well-known colleges and universities.

-Students live in the Zhong Guan Xin Yuan international dormitory in shared suites.
+Students live in the Zhong Guan Xin Yuan Global Village international student dormitory in shared suites.
 Rooms are air-conditioned and furnished, and Internet is available via Ethernet connection.
 Group lunches are provided on weekdays, but students are responsible for breakfasts and dinners.

-This program offers a set curriculum, so students must enroll in all courses listed below.
-Students will receive a Peking University transcript, and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.
-Visit the Study Abroad Guide for more information about Credit Transfer and Grades, GPA, and Transcripts.
+This program offers a set curriculum with a combination of Northwestern courses and courses offered by Peking University.
+Students must enroll in the courses listed below.
+For courses with Northwestern course numbers students will receive a Northwestern transcript.
+Both the courses and grades appear on students' Northwestern transcript and are factored into their Northwestern GPA.
+For courses offered by Peking University students will receive a Peking University transcript, and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.
+Visit the Study Abroad Guide for more information about credit transfer and grades, GPA, and transcripts.

 - Course Instructor: Peiyu Wang